Thinking about painting your hearth? You might be wondering, “how much does it cost to paint a brick fireplace?”

-Before you start taping anything or cracking open your paint and primer cans, it’s important to clean the brick surface you are planning to paint.
+Before you start taping anything or cracking open your paint and primer cans, it’s essential to clean the brick surface you are planning to paint.

 I used warm soapy water and a stainless steel wire brush.

-Scrub all areas of brick (pay special attention to sides of fireplace, around fireplace doors/opening, mantle supports, and grout lines).
+Scrub all brick areas (pay special attention to sides of fireplace, around fireplace doors/opening, mantle supports, and grout lines).

 Rinse using water and a nylon scrub brush.

 After allowing the brick to dry, take an industrial vacuum (like a Shop-Vac) and clean any leftover debris to ensure a clean surface for painting.